AMPMgroup/foldx/README.md

      + n: 4 bases (mutates any base to the other three and itself)
      + Or any amino acid in one-letter code, e.g., LC43G
    - Repeat step 3 to add more mutation positions.
-4. Enter the output directory where you want to save the results.
+4. Enter the output directory where you want to save the results: path/to/output.
 5. If you type 'quit' at any time, the program will stop immediately.
    The program will not proceed to the next step and will exit.
    Make sure to save your progress before typing 'quit'.